 When you first apply for a loan the banks make you jump through the hoops to ensure you can afford the repayments.
 Business is going great, you are in growth phase and the bank wants in.

 But every business, just like the economy will go through tough patches.
-Profits might be down or dissapeared and out of no where the bank gives you a call for a review.
+Profits might be down or disappeared and out of nowhere the bank gives you a call for a review.
 The banks managers job is to protect the bank balance sheet and after seeing your financials the bank might decide that you can no longer afford the existing loan.
 You meanwhile are working hard, never missing a payment, in fact your missing out, your doing without to make sure you never miss a payment.
-But if the bank manager decides that you are looking to much of a risk, that if they call in the debt now they have a great chance of getting everything owed.
-They might decide it is better to act now instead of waiting for things to get worse.
+But if the bank manager decides that you are looking like too much of a risk, then they call in the debt now so they have a great chance of getting everything owed.
+They just might decide it is better to act now instead of waiting for things to get worse.

 Unfortunately this is not a scare tactic.
-Take a look at the following article in the Sydney Morning Herald that putts a spotlight on engineered defaults by the banks.
+Take a look at the following article in the Sydney Morning Herald that puts a spotlight on engineered defaults by the banks.

 As a business owner we all like to be in charge of our own destiny, if you are with a bank that conducts loan reviews, it is time to give us a call.
 We work for you, we can help you create a strategy to protect your assets and at the same time choose the right lender for you that puts you back in the drivers seat of your business.